How to apply for a student sponsor licence.

 Estimate how many Confirmation of Acceptance for Studies you need

-When you apply for a sponsor licence, you must give UKVI an estimate of the number of Confirmation of Acceptance for Studies (CAS) you expect to assign in your first year.
+When you apply for a sponsor licence, you must apply for the number of confirmations of acceptance for studies (CAS) you would like to assign in your first year.

 The number must include: